Rory Storm: Liverpool

-Despite Starr joining the Beatles, both groups would perform on the same bill during 1962, and at many concerts thereafter.
-In 1962, both groups performed together at St Patrick's Night Rock Gala (Knotty Ash Village Hall) Queen's Hall (Widnes) and with Little Richard at the Tower Ballroom.
+Despite Starr joining the Beatles, both groups would perform on the same bill during 1962 and at many concerts thereafter.
+In 1962, both groups performed together at St Patrick's Night Rock Gala (Knotty Ash Village Hall), Queen's Hall (Widnes), and with Little Richard at the Tower Ballroom.
 In 1963, Storm and the Hurricanes were filmed as part of the "Beat City" documentary, which was broadcast by Associated-Rediffusion Television.

 Stage persona and lifestyle

 When Storm became a professional singer, he changed his name to Rory Storm by deed poll, and changed the name of his family's home in Broadgreen to Hurricaneville (the house name has often been remembered as Stormsville, even by his sister Iris, but was registered with the Post Office as Hurricaneville and appeared that way in the telephone directory).

-Storm was known for the extravagant clothes he wore and the cars he drove, once buying a pink Vauxhall Cresta for £800 in cash.
+Storm was known for the extravagant clothes he wore and the cars he drove, once buying a pink Vauxhall Cresta for over £800 in cash.
 A young man was once caught by a porter at Bootle railway station writing "I love Rory" over the walls, and when questioned, it turned out to be Storm himself.
-The Hurricanes wore matching suits on stage, but Storm sometimes wore a pink suit and pink tie, and during concerts he would walk to the piano and comb his blond hair with an oversized comb.
+The Hurricanes wore matching suits on stage, but Storm sometimes wore a pink suit and pink tie, and during concerts, he would walk to the piano and comb his blond hair with an oversized comb.
 Their stage wear changed from sunglasses and palm tree-decorated shirts to red (and blue) suits.
 Storm also wore an Elvis-style gold lamé suit.
 When they first appeared at Butlins holiday camp Storm wore a turquoise suit with a gold lamé shirt, while the group wore fluorescent suits.

 Rod Pont (also known as Steve Day in Steve Day and the Drifters) remembered Storm arriving at the Orrell Park Ballroom for a concert with a boil on his face.
 When told about it, Storm pulled out a black velvet hood which had slits for his eyes and mouth, and played the whole concert with the hood on.
 At one concert at Bankfield House Youth club, Garston, Liverpool, in 1965, the stage lighting failed between sets.
 Storm was upset until someone walked in with a torch, which Storm used to finish the concert.
 He occasionally used a pet monkey in some of the group's performances, as it attracted more people.
 At a New Brighton swimming baths performance for 1,600 people in 1963, Storm climbed to the top diving board, undressed to a pair of swimming trunks, and then dived into the water at the end of a song.
-In January 1964, during a performance at the Majestic Ballroom, Birkenhead, he climbed up one of the columns supporting the balcony, but slipped and fell 30 ft to the floor below, fracturing his leg.
+In January 1964, during a performance at the Majestic Ballroom, Birkenhead, he climbed up one of the columns supporting the balcony but slipped and fell 30 ft to the floor below, fracturing his leg.
 At another performance on the New Brighton Pier, Storm made his way onto the Pavilion roof but fell through the glass skylight.